Analysis: Morning in America? U.S. economy poised to accelerate

 The next few months could nevertheless be rough.

-Executives from retail giant Wal-Mart (WMT.N) and restaurant companies such as Olive Garden owner Darden Restaurants (DRI.N) warned last week that higher taxes have hurt customers’ spending power.
+Executives from retail giant Wal-Mart and restaurant companies such as Olive Garden owner Darden Restaurants warned last week that higher taxes have hurt customers’ spending power.

 The scheduled federal budget cuts already have government agencies planning to slash the workweeks of hundreds of thousands of workers.
 This could shave half a percentage point from economic growth in 2013, and gross domestic product is seen growing just 2 percent in the full year.